In Memoriam: International Past President Jacquelyn Pierce

 Jackie earned a plethora of accolades throughout her life.
 Her honors included the AAUW Susan B. Anthony Award, Cosmopolitan Women of the Year, YWCA Leader Luncheon Volunteer Award, and Chicago Magazine Woman of the Year Finalist.

 Before her installation as GFWC International President in 2006, Jackie enjoyed an illustrious career as a clubwoman.
 Jackie served as GFWC Illinois State President from 1992–1994.
-She also served on the as the President of the GFWC Hollandettes and as a member of the Membership Committee, as Leadership Chairman, President’s Special Project Chairman, Treasurer, Recording Secretary, Second Vice President, and First Vice President.
+She also served on the as the President of the GFWC Hollandettes and as a member of the Membership Committee, as Leadership Chairman, President’s Special Project Chairman, Treasurer, Recording Secretary, Second Vice President, First Vice President, and President-elect.

 Among her many accomplishments, Jackie was also an accomplished parliamentarian.
 This past summer at the National Association of Parliamentarians Convention, Jackie completed all requirements to become a Professional Registered Parliamentarian (PRP) which is the highest level one can achieve.
 She was currently serving on both the GFWC Florida and Illinois Executive Committees (2018-2020) as Parliamentarian.